Montana Medical Marijuana Program and Think Higher Caregiving

-We take quality control and set our standards extremely high.
-We believe in a sealed room design so absolute no outside particulars will dirty our growing environment.
-With our state of the art design, we are able to have a very tight control and strict range of environmental variables.
+We take quality control seriously and set our standards extremely high.
+We believe in a sealed room design, so absolutely no outside particles will dirty our growing environment.
+With our state of the art design, we are able to have very tight controls and a strict range of environmental variables.

 We follow a strict policy of following MT banned pesticides.
-By following a strict regiment of organic insecticides we are happy to say you will never have dangerous pesticides in your cannabis.
+By following a strict regimen of organic insecticides, we are happy to say you will never have dangerous pesticides in your cannabis.